aiven/devportal/docs/tools/terraform.rst

   $ terraform init

-Deploying a PostgreSQL database
+Deploy a PostgreSQL Database
-'''''''''''''''''''''''''''''''
+''''''''''''''''''''''''''''
 Now let's deploy a fully managed PostgreSQL database on the GCP Frankfurt region.
-You can also see other services and available regions `here https://aiven.io/pricing`_.
+You can also see other services and available regions `on our pricing page <https://aiven.io/pricing>`_.

 Add the following block of code to the `main.tf` file: